IATI/iati-docs-base/README.rst

 Set up ReadTheDocs
 ------------------

 Then, set up the repo on ReadTheDocs by `logging in to app.readthedocs.com <https://app.readthedocs.com/dashboard/>`_ using GitHub.
 Permissions on ReadTheDocs are set via GitHub so you have to log in using GitHub, otherwise you won't be able to access anything.
-Also note that the link above is to the pre-release (as of October 2024) version of ReadTheDocs and cannot be reached via a link from the RTD homepage.
-The following instructions only work on the pre-release RTD interface.

 Once logged in, click Add Project and follow through the flow to add the project.
 If you get a banner saying "Failed to add deploy key to project Failed to add deploy key to GitHub project, ensure you have the correct permissions and try importing again.", you can ignore it(!)

 Repeat the Add Project flow again for each language that you're adding translations for, using the same repo and following the convention of appending -fr/-es etc at the end of each project name, and setting the Language of the project to the appropriate value.

-Finally, go to the Settings of the English version of the docs, click "translations" in the menu, and add the extra projects you just created as Translations of the first.
+Then, go to the Settings of the English version of the docs, click "translations" in the menu, and add the extra projects you just created as Translations of the first.

+Finally, go through each of the projects that you've just created, go to their Settings, and ensure that the Privacy Level is set to Public and that the "Build pull requests for this project" box is checked.

 Write your content
 ------------------